Francis Hines

 Francis Mattson Hines (1920–2016) was an American artist known for his large-scale public wrapped works.
-Many of his paintings and drawings were found in a Connecticut dumpster in 2017 and will be re-exhibited in 2022.
+Many of his paintings and drawings were found in a Connecticut dumpster in 2017 and were re-exhibited in 2022.

 Early years

 Hines was born in Washington, D. C. He attended the Cleveland School of Art from 1940 to 1942.
 He served in World War II in the U.S. Army Corps of Engineers in the Photo Reconnaissance Unit for Military Intelligence.
 After the war he moved to New York, working as a freelance artist doing commercial art, and was briefly married.
 He married again in 1949, to Sondra Ross.
 The couple moved to Hartford, Connecticut, where Hines worked as chief commercial artist at G. Fox & Co. a large department store.
 In 1976 he moved to Watertown, Connecticut, renting the barn that became one of his studios and storage location for his artworks.
 In the same year he purchased a condominium on 11th Street and in 1977 he began renting a studio at 325 Bowery at the corner of 2nd Street in NoHo which he shared with artist Nick Weber.